palantir/tslint/README.md

 By default, configuration is loaded from `tslint.json`, if it exists in the current path, or the user's home directory, in that order.

-tslint accepts the following commandline options:
+tslint accepts the following command-line options:

     -c, --config:
         The location of the configuration file that tslint will use to